• Skip to primary navigation

 • Remove the pan from the oven and starting with the sauce divide the sauce and mozzarella cheese on each chicken cutlet.

-• Place back in the oven and cook for 10 – 15 minutes or until sauce is hot and cheese is melted.
+• Place back in the oven and cook for 10 – 15 minutes or until sauce is hot and cheese melts.
 Serve hot.

 Notes